ATLFlight/HelloWorld/README.md

 ```

 The Hexagon SDK 2.0 comes with the Hexagon Tools 6.4.06.
 There is
 also a newer toolchain available (7.2.10).
-Set you HEXAGON_TOOLS_ROOT
+Set your HEXAGON_TOOLS_ROOT
 environment variable appropriately:
 ```
 HEXAGON_TOOLS_ROOT=/opt/Qualcomm/HEXAGON_Tools/6.4.06